tiayyba/CYT180_Lab5/index.md

 ----

-## Part B — IOC‑Driven Analysis on Device B (deviceB_ssh_logs.csv)
+## Part B — IOC Filtering (Pivoting) Device B
-Now that you’ve completed Tasks 1–5 for Device A, you will repeat the same IOC‑driven log analysis on a second host: Device B.
+Now that you’ve completed Tasks 1–5 for Device A, you will repeat the same IOC‑driven log analysis on a second host: Device B (deviceB_ssh_logs.csv)
 The goal of this part is to help you practice pivoting on a new IOC, adapting your code, and comparing patterns across multiple systems, exactly what a SOC analyst does when checking if an attack is isolated or part of a broader campaign.

 This section is intentionally less guided: your task is to take what you built in Part A and apply it independently to a second host.